phoenixsite/django-latch2/docs/quickstart.rst

     AUTHENTICATION_BACKENDS = ["django_latch2.backends.LatchDefaultModelBackend"]

-if you have implemented a custom authentication process which uses a different authentication backend, you can also add to it the Latch check by creating an inherited class from the :class:`~django_latch2.backends.LatchModelBackendMixin` and your custom backend:
+If you have implemented a custom authentication process which uses a different authentication backend, you can also add to it the Latch check by creating an inherited class from the :class:`~django_latch2.backends.LatchModelBackendMixin` and your custom backend: